G

 When you do evaluate tools, five questions separate a real tracker from a dashboard:

-For a side-by-side of the actual tools, from free graders to enterprise platforms, our rundown of GEO tools compares them by capability and price.
+For a side-by-side of the actual tools, from free graders to enterprise platforms, our rundown of generative engine optimization (GEO) tools compares them by capability and price.
 Whichever you pick, the score is only as honest as the prompts and the sampling behind it.

 Frequently Asked Questions

 Can I track my AI rank for free?
 Yes, for a small prompt set.
 Run your target questions in a clean session, log whether each engine names you, and repeat on a schedule.
-Paid tools add scale, multiple engines, repeated sampling, and competitor benchmarking, not access to data you fundamentally cannot get yourself.
+A month of hand-tracking also teaches you which prompts matter, which makes any tool you adopt later far better configured.

 Where to Start

 Pick the questions your buyers actually ask, run them across the engines that matter to you, and log who gets named, including your competitors.
-Re-run on a schedule and watch your share of voice trend, not any single day's result.
 Track each engine on its own, and pick one tool so your baseline stays comparable.

 Then check the input every tracker takes for granted: whether the AI can read your pages at all.
-A zero share of voice caused by a blocked or unrendered page looks identical to weak content in a rank report, and only one of those is fixed by writing. geotoolbox's AI search scan checks whether the major AI crawlers can fetch and render your pages and grades how citable they are, in under a minute.
+A zero share of voice caused by a blocked or unrendered page looks identical to weak content in a rank report, and only one of those is fixed by writing. geotoolbox's free Agent Readiness scan checks whether AI crawlers can fetch and render your pages, and the paid Content Analyzer grades how citable they are.
 Start there, then build your tracking on pages you know the engines can actually see.

 Sources